Industrial Safety and Health Act (Japan)

 Japan MHLW Publishes Health Maintenance and Promotion Guidelines Under Industrial Safety and Health Act

-Japan’s MHLW has issued updated health maintenance and promotion guidelines under the Industrial Safety and Health Act as of February 2026.
-Employers should review internal occupational health programs to ensure alignment with these new implementation standards for workplace wellness and duty of care.
+Japan's MHLW has published updated health maintenance and promotion guidelines under the Industrial Safety and Health Act to strengthen workplace wellness standards.
+Employers should review and align internal occupational health programs with these new implementation standards to ensure compliance with evolving duty of care requirements.

 kanpo.go.jpJapanJapan